DollieSon/SaLuDo-BackEnd/API_DOCUMENTATION.md

 ```

 ## Authentication
 Currently, the API does not implement authentication.
-This should be added for production use.
+To Be Added Later HEHEHE

 ## Response Format
 All API responses follow this consistent format: